SammyKrosoft/SammyKrosoft.github.io/_posts/2019-10-09-Exchange-2010-Specificity-of-Export-ExchangeCertificate-PowerShell-Cmdlet.md

 Get-ExchangeCertificate -Server O-EX-MAIL-01

-# Setting the file path and name in a variable for easier manipulation:
+# Setting the file path and name where to export the certificate to
+#in a variable for easier manipulation:
-$ExportCert = ".\ExportedCert.pfx"
+$ExportCertTo = ".\ExportedCert.pfx"
 #Exchange 2013/2016:
 #Export-ExchangeCertificate -Thumbprint $Thumbprint -FileName $ExportCert -BinaryEncoded -Password (ConvertTo-SecureString -String 'password' -AsPlainText -Force) -Server O-EX-MAIL-01